Proposals for a European Super League in association football: Johansson UEFA presidency (1990–2007)

 In 1993, Johansson proposed, unsuccessfully, to merge all three seasonal competitions in a unique championship which the better teams in the continent would be involved.
-Three years later, clubs such as Ajax, Barcelona, Bayern and Manchester United secretly planned to replace the Champions League, with a "Super League" with 36 "prominent" clubs split in three groups and a play-off stage for the title at the end of the season, as well as a second competition for 96 other teams, called the "ProCup", to replace the Cup Winners' Cup and the UEFA Cup.
+Three years later, clubs such as Ajax, Barcelona, Bayern Munich and Manchester United secretly planned to replace the Champions League, with a "Super League" with 36 "prominent" clubs split in three groups and a play-off stage for the title at the end of the season, as well as a second competition for 96 other teams, called the "ProCup", to replace the Cup Winners' Cup and the UEFA Cup.
 Both planned tournaments, based on the North American sports system, would be sponsored by Italian corporation Media Partners, but that project was abandoned after FIFA, UEFA and its affiliated national associations announced sanctions against all involved clubs in it.

 In 1995, the continuity of the Cup Winners' Cup began to be officially discussed by the associations towards UEFA, due the competition's level, prestige and general interest (including among the strongest clubs in financial terms which benefited from the Bosman ruling) declining significantly compared to the other two confederation competitions, mainly during the decade, a period in which the format of its qualification system was frequent and was therefore not considered attractive for sponsorship, thus affecting the prestige of the domestic cups.
 This and the Super League project led to the transformation of the Champions League between 1997 and 1999 from a knockout competition restricted to league champions to a multi-phase system open to non-champions was influenced by the threat of a super league; an advocacy group not recognized by UEFA nor FIFA named the G-14, formed by the then-first 14 clubs in the continent in terms of official titles won and its potential international fanbase, had been set up in 1998, and threatened to form a break-away league if their demands were not met.
 As a reaction, UEFA created the European Club Football 2000, a task force led by then UEFA general secretary Gerhard Aigner and renamed in 2002 as the European Club Forum (ECF), that included 102 clubs from the continent including 11 elected clubs according their UEFA coefficient score.
 All those clubs to have won five of more official international titles were ECF's permanent members and gained representation in the confederation's Competitions Organising Committee.
 That same year, Media Partners seriously investigated the idea of a closed European Super League.
 The plan died after UEFA moved to expand the Champions League and decided the Cup Winners' Cup would be absorbed by the UEFA Cup in order to better accommodate clubs that were considering defecting in order to join the proposed Super League in an attempt to redesign of confederation competitions, in 1999.